casperiv0/snaily-cad/SCREENSHOTS.md

 **CAD Settings (Owner Only)**
 ![cadSettings](./public/screenshots/cadSettings.png)

-## There's more screenshots but these are the most updated ones!
+## There's more screenshots but these are the most updated ones